elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them.md

 url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 score: -1.0
 related_article1:
-    id: 160578
+    id: 160148
-    title: How can visualization techniques help overcome presentation anxiety?
+    title: >-
+        What should students consider when selecting courses to align with their career goals and balance their workload?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-visualization-techniques-help-overcome-presentation-anxiety
+    url: /learn/education-studies/questions/what-should-students-consider-when-selecting-courses-to-align-with-their-career-goals-and-balance-their-workload
 related_article2:
-    id: 160070
+    id: 160281
-    title: What techniques are effective for retrieving information, and how can sources be evaluated for credibility?
+    title: >-
+        How can students effectively communicate within the university system to enhance their academic experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-are-effective-for-retrieving-information-and-how-can-sources-be-evaluated-for-credibility
+    url: /learn/education-studies/questions/how-can-students-effectively-communicate-within-the-university-system-to-enhance-their-academic-experience
 related_article3:
-    id: 160290
+    id: 160275
-    title: What role does educational psychology play in understanding student behavior and enhancing learning environments?
+    title: >-
+        How can study groups be effectively organized to achieve group goals?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
+    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals
 related_article4:
-    id: 160463
+    id: 160153
+    title: >-
-    title: What are the key elements of preparing for a presentation, and how can practicing delivery improve performance?
+        What are the main learning theories, and how can they be applied to improve educational outcomes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-practicing-delivery-improve-performance
+    url: /learn/education-studies/questions/what-are-the-main-learning-theories-and-how-can-they-be-applied-to-improve-educational-outcomes
 related_article5:
-    id: 160067
+    id: 160280
-    title: What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
+    title: >-
+        What factors influence academic performance, and how can students set goals to improve it?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
+    url: /learn/education-studies/questions/what-factors-influence-academic-performance-and-how-can-students-set-goals-to-improve-it
 ---

 &nbsp;